 The site is surprisingly good.
 After a few weeks, my weekdays (Monday to Thursday) are already full.
 I speak with 3-4 natives for an hour or two.
 It’s always done in the morning.
 Now, it’s been a year and I want to share with you my experience so far.

-I’m fully aware my understanding skill is much better than the rest.
+I’m fully aware my understanding skills are much better than the rest.
 Though it does help me a bit speaking itself is still an everyday struggle.
 Through it, I realized and learned a few things.

 If you’ve been learning passively like me, you’ll struggle.
 A lot.
 You may know a bunch of words but they mean nothing.
 I just can’t recall them most of the time.
 Those basic grammar rules, common words I know, etc are out of the window.
 Heck, I even use the wrong conjugated verb.